-On the way there you can find the old viewpoint where the creek used to run strong but now it is dry since a mudslide diverted the river.
+On the way there you can find the old viewpoint where the creek used to run strong, but in June is dry since a mudslide diverted the river.

 It is a great place to stop for the view.
-We were lucky the waterfall wasn’t dry during early summer .
-During springtime expect lot of spray standing on the bridge.
+The waterfall wasn’t dry during early summer .
+This place in springtime has lot of spray standing on the bridge.